-CORPORATE GOVERNANCE RECOMMENDATIONS FOR CORPORATE GOVERNANCE IN DENMARK
+RECOMMENDATIONS FOR CORPORATE GOVERNANCE IN DENMARK

-Chr.
+As a company listed on Nasdaq Copenhagen, Chr.
 Hansen is subject to the Danish Recommendations on Corporate Governance of 6 May 2013 as adopted by Nasdaq Copenhagen in its Rules for Issuers of Shares with effect from 1 June 2013 and as amended in November 2014.
-The recommendations are available in full on the website of the Danish Committee on Corporate
+The recommendations are available in full on the website of the Danish Committee on Corporate Governance, www.corporategovernance.dk.

-Governance, www.corporategovernance.dk.
+Nasdaq Copenhagen requires Danish companies to report on these recommendations on a "comply-or-explain" basis.
 The following explains how Chr.
-Hansen complied with the recommendations in all respects in 2015/16.
+Hansen complied with the recommendations in all respects in 2016/17.